KNowledgeOnWebScale/solid-calendar-store/README.md

 3. Optional: configure use of Google Calendar.
 If you do not do this, calls involving Calendar will fail.
    1. Update calendar id of Google Calendar in `config/config-calendar.json`.
    2. Give Solid Calendar Store access to Google Calendar API via `node scripts/get-google-access-token.js`.
-4. Run server via `node node_modules/@solid/community-server/bin/server.js -c config.json -m .`.
+4. Run server via `npx community-solid-server -c config.json -m .`.

 See the [Community Solid Server documentation](https://github.com/solid/community-server#configuring-the-server) for more information on what each parameter does.